Dealing With Sexual Desire Disorders

 Historical Context

-The study of sexual desire disorders dates back to ancient times, with early texts such as the Kama Sutra, which discussed various aspects of human sexuality.
-However, it wasn’t until the 19th and 20th centuries that scientific research on sexual desire disorders began to emerge.
-Sigmund Freud, a key figure in the field of psychology, played a significant role in shaping our understanding of sexual desire and disorders.
-He introduced the concept of libido and identified various psychological factors that could impact sexual desire.
+Sexual desire disorders had their origins in the ancient world, in works like the Kama Sutra, that talked about various aspects of human sexuality.
+Yet it wasn’t until the 19th and 20th centuries that sexual desire disorders came into scientific attention.
+Sigmund Freud, a founding father of psychology, contributed greatly to the development of our concepts of sexual desire and disorders.
+He coined the term libido and identified various psychological factors that might influence sexual desire.

-In the mid-20th century, Masters and Johnson revolutionized the study of human sexuality with their groundbreaking research on sexual response cycles.
-Their work laid the foundation for modern research on sexual desire disorders and provided important insights into the physiological and psychological aspects of sexual dysfunction.
-Since then, research in this field has expanded significantly, with the development of new diagnostic criteria and treatment approaches.
+In the mid-20th century, Masters and Johnson transformed human sexuality with their groundbreaking study of sexual response cycles.
+They established the modern science of sexual desire disorders, and offered key insights into the physiology and psychology of sexual dysfunction.
+Since then, work on this subject has expanded considerably, and new diagnostic criteria and treatment strategies have emerged.

 Symptoms of Sexual Desire Disorders